mmiranda222/.statsuite/content/getting started/installation/Source-code-Windows-installation-of-Stat-Core-services.md

 weight: 28
 ---

-The following example, contains the list of steps required to deploy a **[specific topology](# Topology)** of the dotstatsuit-core components.
+The following example, contains the list of steps required to deploy a **specific topology** of the dotstatsuite-core components.
 The configuration of the components has been **predefined with default values** to ease the installation process.
 The installation process is based on **Git Bash commands** as a way to standardize and reduce the installation steps.

 ## Disclaimer